 The Historic Preservation Education Foundation's Spring 2019 Partners in Training call for proposals is now open.
 Since 2014, the initiative has provided grants of between $5,000 and $15,000 to projects based in the United States that further HPEF’s mission of providing training opportunities on technical topics associated with preservation technology.

 Partners in Training was developed partly in response to cuts in public funding for preservation skills training.
 It seeks to replicate the success HPEF has enjoyed working with other U.S. educational institutions and organizations that share its passion for the technical aspects of preservation.
 With Partners in Training support, local, regional, and national preservation nonprofits, a community college, and a university preservation program have organized a variety of projects dealing with the preservation of adobe, masonry, and millwork, treating traditional cultural properties, and scanning historic building product catalogs.
 Past grant recipients and completed projects.

 HPEF invites educational institutions and nonprofit organizations based in the United States to submit training proposals that address specialized topics associated with technical aspects of preservation projects.
 The program goals are to support technical preservation training and education, to continue the organization’s history of partnering with educational institutions and organizations, and to leverage HPEF’s organizational experience to support new and unique training opportunities.
 The Fall 2018 Call for Proposals is currently open.
 It will close on October 31, 2018, and decisions will be announced on or around December 15, 2018.
 If you would like to be notified of the opening of the next call for proposals, please email: firstname.lastname@example.org.

-Additional information, including complete application guidelines for the current call, can be found here: Partners in Training.
+Additional information, including guidelines and an online application for the current call, can be found here: Partners in Training.